The Similarities & Differences of HELLERWORK vs. MASSAGE THERAPY

 Why HELLERWORK, and not a MASSAGE?

 I don't recall how many times chronic tension motivated my choice to seek out and receive a massage.
 The process is wonderful.
-I let go for a good hour and let someone else attend to the sensitive and tender spots in my neck, shoulders and back.
+I let go for a good hour and trained hands attend to the sensitive and tender spots in my neck, shoulders and back.

 When the hour is over and the reality of once again facing the details my life, the benefits and comforts of the past hour rapidly dissipate and the tension returns!